 Deciding whether to file for a fault or no-fault divorce is a personal decision that will depend on your specific situation.

-If you are considering a fault divorce, you should consult with an experienced family law attorney in South Carolina to determine whether you have grounds for fault and what evidence will be necessary to prove your case.
+If you are considering a fault divorce, you should consult with an experienced family law attorney in South Carolina to determine whether you have fault grounds and what evidence will be necessary to prove your case.

 If you are considering a no-fault divorce, your next step will also be consulting with a family law attorney to ensure your rights are protected and that you receive a fair division of marital property.